Potato pastry is a wonderful way of using up leftover mashed potato, and this savoury tart is delicious hot or cold.

 1 tbsp wholegrain or Dijon mustard

-50g/2oz Cornish blue, Stilton or Gorgonzola, diced
+50g/2oz Cornish blue, Stilton or Gorgonzola (or a similar vegetarian blue cheese), diced

 pinch crushed dried chillies (optional)